-Our lunar months reach a climax at the time of the Full Moon, two weeks after the New Moon.
-It’s hard to miss a Full Moon unless it’s very overcast, and even if we can’t see a Full Moon, many people experience more heightened sensations in their bodies, minds, emotions and energies.
+Each lunar month reaches a climax at the time of the Full Moon, two weeks after the New Moon.
+It’s hard to miss a full moon unless it’s very overcast, and even if we can’t see a full moon, many people experience more heightened emotions and energies.

-Full Moons help us see what is coming to fruition – in our thoughts, wishes, health, energy, core needs and in our love relationships, soul desires and deepest success cravings.
-The ‘seeds planted’ at the New Moon are now shooting up for us to see.
-What is culminating?
-Do we like what’s going on?
-Full Moons help us see the next steps to take and adjust our perspectives, intentions and actions.
+Full Moons help us see what’s coming to fruition in the lunar month.
+We get more awareness of layers of thoughts and where the soul is headed.
+The ‘seeds planted’ at the New Moon are now seedlings to see.
+Do we like what’s growing?
+Full Moons help us see next steps and adjust our perspectives, intentions and actions.

 Can a Full Moon be an Eclipse or Supermoon?

 Yes.
-An Eclipse at a Full Moon is called a Lunar Eclipse.
-Eclipses and Supermoons increase the intensity of Full Moons they happen with.
+An eclipse at a full moon is called a Lunar Eclipse.
+Eclipses and supermoons increase the intensity of the full moon they happen with.
 (See table below for dates.)

-When a Full Moon is also a Supermoon it looks larger than the average-sized Full Moons through the year and has greater effects on the tides and also on the ‘tides’ of waters/fluids in our bodies, including our blood serum, lymphatic fluids, cerebrospinal fluids (brain & spinal column) and the cytoplasm of every cell within our being.
+When a full moon is also a supermoon it looks larger than the average-sized full moon and has greater effects on the ocean’s tides as well as the ‘tides’ of waters/fluids in our bodies, including lymphatic fluids, cerebrospinal fluids (brain & spinal column), blood serum and the cytoplasm of every cell within our being.